-The ingredients in German Potato Soup (or Kartoffelsuppe) vary from region to region.
-While it’s usually made with lots of fresh vegetables and a wholesome broth, most often include fatty sausages and bacon.
+German Potato Soup (or kartoffelsuppe) is usually made with lots of fresh vegetables and a wholesome broth, but most traditional versions often include fatty sausages and bacon.

 When the temperature drops and you’re craving a hearty soup to warm up, whip up a batch of this healthier German Potato Soup.